 The dive database is implemented as a relational database; i.e., each table is a special case of the mathematical construct known as a relation and hence elementary relation theory is used to deal with the data within tables and the relationships between them.
 There are three types of relationships possible between tables, but only one exists in dive: one-to-many5.
-These relationships can be seen in ERDs by connecting a single line (indicating "many") from the child table; e.g., catch, to the parent table; e.g., t_lgth, to the parent table; e.g., t_dive, with an arrowhead (indicating 'one') pointing to the parent.
+These relationships can be seen in ERDs by connecting a single line (indicating "many") from the child table; e.g., counts, to the parent table; e.g., t_dive, with an arrow-head (indicating 'one') pointing to the parent.
 For example, consider the relationship between the tables t_dive (the parent table) and t_lgth (the child table).
 Any one dive in t_dive can have one or more length records in t_lgth, but any one length record can only come from one dive.
 Note that the word 'many' applies to the possible number of records another is associated with.
-For a
+For a given instance, there might be zero,